 One of the incentives for some readers of science fiction is the opportunity to imagine a universe of alien civilizations – conceive in their mind’s eye many intelligent beings with completely different body forms, cultures, worlds, inventions and maybe even compatible food and drink sensations.
 It is the impetus for […]

-Maintain Academic Integrity while using ChatGPT and Other Large Language Models
+Maintain Academic Integrity while using Generative AI such as ChatGPT and Other Large Language Models (Updated 2025)

-I’ve been using ChatGPT for 2 years now and have seen a dramatic improvement in its capacity to write.
-It has become my supervisor in many ways, as the questions I might ask one of my supervisors I can put to ChatGPT instead.
-However, Academic Integrity must be maintained.
-It […]
+I’ve been using ChatGPT for two years now and have seen a dramatic improvement in its capacity to write.
+It has become one of my supervisors in many ways, as the questions I might ask one of my supervisors I can put to ChatGPT instead, saving everyone time.
+However, it […]

 Don’t Use AI-Enhanced OCR Just Yet!